Single-Member vs. Multi-Member LLC: Key Differences

 Can be either:

-• Member-Managed: All members actively participate in decision-making and day-to-day operations.
+• Member-Managed: The members are all actively involved in decision-making as well as day-to-day operations.

-Most small LLCs are member-managed.
-When forming the LLC, some states require you to specify your management structure.
+Small LLCs are mostly member-managed.
+In the formation of the LLC, certain states make you state your management structure.

 Exceptions include: